JMosselson/MunicipalServicesApp/MunicipalServices/README.md

 ---

 ## 1. Project Overview
 This application is designed for a South African municipality to streamline citizen engagement with municipal services.
 It provides a comprehensive platform that combines issue reporting with community information access.
-The application currently features two fully functional modules: **"Report Issues"** for submitting service delivery problems, and **"Local Events & Announcements"** for discovering community activities and municipal updates.
-Future updates will expand the application to include service request status tracking and additional community engagement features.
+The application currently features three fully functional modules: **"Report Issues"** for submitting service delivery problems, **"Local Events & Announcements"** for discovering community activities and municipal updates, and **"Service Request Status"** for tracking submitted requests.
+The application demonstrates advanced data structures and algorithms for efficient municipal service management.

 ---